 Reddit user hohoswackyquest has a flawless explanation for why the first three seasons of Family Guy are bad and weird, and why the characters are all different from the rest of the series after it came back from being canceled: they're two different universes.
 Most of hohoswackyquest's argument lies in how different the characters are, especially how Meg is actually loved by her parents pre-cancellation.
 And the Redditor explains the time travel episode, "Back to the Pilot," where Stewie and Brian go back to the pilot by claiming they didn't time travel, but actually went to a parallel universe.

 Damn.
 Maybe hohoswackyquest's right.
 OR!
 Maybe the writers had to change everything about the show because it wasn't good, hence the cancellation.
-Whatever the answer may be, the best part of the theory is the first comment beneath it by a very offensively named user.

 Brian's Substance Abuse Issues Are Reflected In The (D)Evolution Of His Character